taschoebli/lab04-fusion-flow/README.md

 ## Explicit references to the concepts of the lecture
 Apache Kafka is used as an open-source distributed event streaming platform.
-All seven implemented services, [accounting](kafka/java/accounting), [bank](kafka/java/bank), [booking](kafka/java/booking), [monitor](kafka/java/monitor), [notification](kafka/java/notification), [payment](kafka/java/payment) and [qrInvoice](kafka/java/qrInvoice) are connected via Kafka topics.
+All four implemented services, [accounting](kafka/java/accounting), [booking](kafka/java/booking), [notification](kafka/java/notification) and [qrInvoice](kafka/java/qrInvoice) are connected via Kafka topics.
 Have a look at the messages folder for the corresponding kafka topics of each service.
 Kafka is used for the communication between the services and the orchestration of the processes.

 An event notification is for example created when a new booking is made.
 One Kafka topic was used called "flowing-retail" where events are distinguished among each other by name and service type.
 The advantage are decoupling, dependency inversion and that changes in one service do not affect the other services.
 The biggest disadvantage is that no statement of overall behaviour can be made.